Research

 What is a Targeted Literature Review (TLR)?

-A targeted literature review is a survey or a focused assessment on a specific topic.
-It provides an overview of current knowledge, key evidence and data available allowing those who are analysing it to identify relevant trends, theories, methods, and gaps in the existing research.
+A targeted literature review is a survey or a focused assessment of a specific topic.
+It provides an overview of current knowledge, key evidence and data available, allowing those analysing it to identify relevant trends, theories, methods, and gaps in the existing research.

-Commissioned by HBA Support and carried out on a pro bono basis by Costello Medical, an expert healthcare consultancy, the new report compiles literature on the rare disease in one, accessible, resource.
+Commissioned by HBA Support and carried out pro bono by Costello Medical, an expert healthcare consultancy, the new report compiles literature on rare diseases in one accessible resource.

 What areas did it look at?